 The call to action could also be a contact form.

-The about page is generally the second most visited page on your website.
-So it’s worth your while to take some time writing the copy for this page.
+Did you know the about page is generally the second most visited page on your website?
+So, it’s definitely worth your while to take some time writing the copy for this page.
+Here’s your chance to really show how you understand your client’s story and goals.
+Maybe you’ve been on the same journey.
+Or, you’ve got some great insight or skill that is necessary to complete the journey.

-Every page needs a good heading or title that clearly explains what the page is about.
-Try to write a heading that shows how you solve your client’s problems.
+Again, every page needs a good heading or title that clearly explains what the page is about.
+Here, try to write a heading that shows how you solve your client’s problems or that you truly understand the problems.

 Benefits You Offer Your Clients